 - 8. Details showing compliance with fire department requirements, including all requirements of the Urban Wildland Intermix Code, if applicable. - C. Fully engineered geology and geotechnical engineering reports are required prior to building, as per County Geologist acceptance letter dated March 1,2007. - D. No building, grading or other development shall occur outside of the designated development envelope as shown on approved "Exhibit A". - E. Submit plan review letters from the project geologist and geotechnical engineer.
 The plan review letters must review the FINAL building permit application plans and should not be submitted until final plans acceptable to all reviewing agencies have been prepared.
 The plan review letters must state that the final project plans conform to the recommendations in the reports. - F. Submit four copies of the approved Discretionary Permit with the Conditions of Approval attached.
 The Conditions of Approval shall be recorded prior to submittal, if applicable. - G. Meet all requirements of and pay drainage fees to the County Department of Public Works, Drainage. - H. Obtain Environmental Health Clearance for this project from the County Department of Environmental Health Services.
 The proposed septic area on parcel -32 is approved for a maximum of four bedrooms.
-Should a future property owner request more than four bedrooms, further Environmental Health review of the septic system shall be required. - I. Meet all requirements and pay any applicable plan check fee of Central Fire Protection District. - J. The property owner shall submit photographs of the existing conditions of Los Robles Road to the Planning Department.
-The property owner shall be responsible for the repair of any damage to Los Robles Road due to heavy equipment use. - K. Provide required off-street parking as per section 13.10.552 of the County Code.
-Parking spaces must be 8.5 feet wide by 18 feet long and must be located entirely outside vehicular rights-of way.
-Parking must be clearly designated on the plot plan and is based on the number of bedrooms proposed.
+Should a future property owner request more than four bedrooms, further Environmental Health review of the septic system shall be required. - I. Meet all requirements and pay any applicable plan check fee of Central Fire Protection District. - J. The property owner shall submit photographs of the existing conditions of the private road to the Planning Department.
+The property owner shall be responsible for the repair of any damage to the private road due to heavy equipment use. - K. Submit a recorded copy of the Declaration of Road Improvement and Maintenance Agreement to the Planning Department that includes parcel 103-171 32 as a party to the existing agreement for maintenance of the shared private road.